Generate a Java SDK from OpenAPI / Swagger

 format: bigint

-The above types are mapped to java.math.BigInteger in the generated SDK and object builders have convenient overloads that allow for passing integer values directly without wrapping them in BigInteger.
+The above types are mapped to java.math.BigInteger in the generated SDK.
+Object builders have convenient overloads that allow for passing integer values directly without wrapping them in BigInteger.

 type: number